JoAnn Elam Collection

 Elam became friends with Chuck Kleinhans and Julia Lesage during this time, around 1974, as Kleinhans and Lesage were starting the cinema journal Jump Cut.
 The Film Center at the School of the Art Institute of Chicago, headed by Camille Cook and B. Ruby Rich, had just started as well.
 About once or twice a month, Elam, Rich, Linda Williams (who was teaching at the UIC Circle Campus), Stephanie Goldberg, Lesage, Kleinhans, and various other artists, filmmakers, scholars, and enthusiasts associated with Jump Cut and Chicago Filmmakers would have a dinner party followed by a screening of films by the people in attendance.
 This group of colleagues and friends adopted the name "The Rhinos" after walking to a screening at Kartemquin on a cold winter evening, and having a group of kids throw snowballs at them and tell them that they looked like a group of Rhinos.

-In 1973, Elam began working at the US Post Office.
+In 1973, around the time of her separation from Brand, Elam began working at the US Post Office.
 The Post Office has historically been an attractive workplace for intellectuals and artists, and Elam saw it as conducive to her artistic sensibility, her belief in supporting and working in a socially and racially diverse workplace, and her need to meet the economic demand of regular wage.
 Elam worked for the USPS, primarily in Logan Square, for 10 years.
 During this time she formed a strong social network with her fellow employees, and met her second husband, Joe Hendrix.
 There was a huge postal strike in 1980 and Elam was very politically engaged with the postal workers union and labor rights issues.
 She documented a number of union rallies and protests, as well as her fellow letter carriers during this time.
 She had a strong personality and set of personal ethics, and often questioned authority.
 Unwilling to be silent when faced with unjust practices, Elam would stand up for her beliefs even if this meant she faced resistance from post office management.

 After working at the Post Office, JoAnn went on to work as a tax preparator.
-This was initially seasonal work, and she would eventually complete a BS degree in accounting from Northeastern University.
+This was initially seasonal work, and she would eventually complete a BS degree in accounting from Northeastern University in 1984.
 She worked as a bookkeeper for various artists, activists, local arts organizations and the League of Women Voters, and saw this work as part of a larger mission to encourage fiscal responsibility and stability for artists and arts organizations.
 She loved to garden and worked to attain status as a "Master Gardener."
 She worked to help landscape and develop gardens in various communities in the city of Chicago, and often spoke of a fantasy of letter carriers also being master gardeners, delivering the mail, seeds, and gardening advice to their neighborhood.
 As Chuck Kleinhans commented in his remembrance of JoAnn, "a perfect evening for her was a gathering of friends, a meal of fresh fruits and vegetables from her garden (supplemented by her husband's Southern style barbeque), and rhubarb pie or chocolate cake followed by several people screening past films and works-in-progress."

 JoAnn passed away on June 25, 2009 following a struggle with cancer.